BaraniVA/ANIME-RECS/README.md

 Simple Anime Recommendation Project

 This project is a simple anime recommendation system that uses content-based filtering.

 It makes use of the Anime recommendation database from Kaggle to gather data about different anime and uses this data to recommend anime to the user.

+I have downloaded anime and user ratings from https://www.kaggle.com/CooperUnion/anime-recommendations-database .

 Requirements: